Fanny Bullock Workman: Hispar and Siachen glaciers

-In 1908, the Workmans returned to the Karakoram and explored the 38 mi Hispar Glacier in the Hunza Nagar region; they went from Gilgit to Nagir over the Hispar Pass (17,500 ft) and onto the 37 mi Biafo Glacier to Askole.
-Their total traverse of the glaciers was another record, and Fanny became the first woman to travel across any Himalayan glacier of this size.
-They were the first to explore its many side glaciers and the maps created by their Italian porters helped map the region for the first time.
-They recorded the physiological effects of high altitude, studied glaciers and ice pinnacles, and took meteorological measurements, including altitude data recorded with both aneroid barometers and boiling point thermometers.

-The Workmans' exploration of the Rose Glacier and the 45 mi Siachen Glacier in Baltistan around Masherbrum in 1911 and 1912 was the most important achievement of their careers because it was the widest and longest subpolar glacier in the world and at the time, the least explored and accessible glacier as well.
-For two months, the Workmans explored the 45-mile glacier, climbed several mountains, and mapped the area.
-They spent the entire time over 15,000 ft, the high point being Indira Col, which they summitted and named.
 On this expedition, one of their Italian guides fell into a crevasse and died; Fanny was lucky to escape.
 The others were badly shaken but decided to carry on.
 Fanny led them across the Sia La pass (18,700 ft) near the head of the Siachen Glacier and through a previously unexplored region to the Kaberi Glacier.

+They took trained Alpine guides and surveyors including Grant Peterkin and Surjan Singh, whose contributions ensured that, unlike numerous other maps the Workmans helped create, their map of the Siachen Glacier remained unchallenged for many years.

 This exploration and the resulting book were among her greatest accomplishments.
 As she wrote in her book about the trip, Two Summers in the Ice-Wilds of Eastern Karakoram, she organized and led this expedition: "Dr. Hunter Workman accompanied me, this time, in charge with me of commissariat and as photographer and glacialist, but I was the responsible leader of this expedition, and on my efforts, in a large measure, must depend the success or failure of it".

 At one 21,000 ft plateau, Fanny unfurled a "Votes for Women" newspaper and her husband snapped an iconic picture.
-They took trained Alpine guides and surveyors including Grant Peterkin and Surjan Singh, whose contributions ensured that, unlike numerous other maps the Workmans helped create, their map of the Siachen Glacier remained unchallenged for many years.